You’ve just received a shipment of sweet 29ers and can’t wait to put them on display in your store.

 You don’t want website visitors to pinch and scroll to see your fantastic cycling offers.

-A package like this, with all of that functionality, sounds like it’ll cost the earth.
+A package like this, with all of that functionality, sounds like it’ll cost the price of an Eagle Patriot carbon fibre mountain bike (affiliate link).

 But that’s not the case.